aniket7r/Rovr/README.md

 ## 🚘 What it does

 **Overview:**
-RideFair is a decentralized ride-sharing progressive web app (PWA) that empowers users with control over their entire ride-sharing experience, from creating an account, to booking a ride, to selecting their preferred driver—all while maintaining the utmost privacy and security of their personal data.
+Rovr is a decentralized ride-sharing progressive web app (PWA) that empowers users with control over their entire ride-sharing experience, from creating an account, to booking a ride, to selecting their preferred driver—all while maintaining the utmost privacy and security of their personal data.

 **Unique Value Feature:**
-What sets RideFair apart is the unique ability for riders to freely share associated data with their selected drivers.
+What sets Rovr apart is the unique ability for riders to freely share associated data with their selected drivers.
 We prioritize safety by allowing users to share location and personal data, such as name and profile accounts, only with the chosen driver.

 **Technological Foundation:**

-- Decentralized Identifiers (DIDs): RideFair employs the use of Decentralized Identifiers (DIDs) to ensure that user identifiers are not tied to a central authority during the sign-up process.
+- Decentralized Identifiers (DIDs): Rovr employs the use of Decentralized Identifiers (DIDs) to ensure that user identifiers are not tied to a central authority during the sign-up process.
 This enhances user privacy and security.
 - Decentralized Web Nodes (DWN): User data is stored securely in decentralized web nodes (DWN), granting users ownership and control over their personal content.
 This ensures that personal data remains in the hands of its rightful owner.

 **MVP Goals**

 - **Create an Account:** A seamless onboarding and account creation process that prioritizes user privacy and data ownership.
 - **Book a Ride:** Users can easily book rides to their desired destinations, enjoying the flexibility and freedom our platform provides.
-- **Select a Driver:** The distinguishing feature of RideFair allows users to select their preferred driver from a list (based on proximity, ratings, and driving experience), emphasizing safety and user choice.
+- **Select a Driver:** The distinguishing feature of Rovr allows users to select their preferred driver from a list (based on proximity, ratings, and driving experience), emphasizing safety and user choice.
 - **Submit Driver Reviews:** Users can review and share their experiences with selected drivers, fostering transparency and accountability.

 ##⚙️ How we built it